Weeds and the law

-Find out about more about weeds.
+Read more below or find out more about weeds.

-The act makes it clear that weed management is the responsibility of the owner and occupier of land.
+The Act makes it clear that weed management is the responsibility of the owner and occupier of land.

-If you own, manage or live on land you must:
+If you own, manage or live on land, you must:

 - take reasonable measures to prevent the land becoming infested with a declared weed